DOB May 30th 2017

 August 3rd Today the results from the DNA-tests arrived.
 Tilia has double defective genes.
-One bitch is a carrier i.e. has one of each and Betula is clear.
+Salix is a carrier i.e. has one of each and Betula is clear.
 Not much to speak about as the dogs rarely get visual problems – and they can be due to large number of different reasons.
 But since there has been a semi-hysteria I decided to know the status of the bitch I would keep.
 And when the samples were taken I had not yet decided which of them I wanted to keep. as it turned out I had taken the winning ticket.

 August 4th The first puppy leaves for her new home.
 Lisa came to pick up Tilia who will live in Molkom, Värmland.
 Quite fitting as that is the part of Sweden where I met my first västgötaspets.
 She will have a super home and I wish you much happiness together.

 August 29th Lars & Eva have recently lost their previous västgötaspets from Hed’s kennel.
 Lars had called asking if I had any puppy not spoken for so this day Pinus – left as nr 2.
 They live on this side of Borås so it is a bit far from me even if it is not as far as Värmland!
 According to our contact the next day all worked out well and he is behaving.
 It means a lot to get news from those who have left!